 FedEx, considered an economic bellwether because of the scope of its business, also reported second-quarter results in line with its pre-announcement earlier this month.

-The Memphis-based shipper forecast earnings for the current quarter of 50 cents to 70 cents a share, well below analysts' average estimate of 84 cents, according to Thomson Reuters I/B/E/S.
+It forecast third-quarter earnings of 50 cents to 70 cents a share, well below analysts' average estimate of 84 cents, according to Thomson Reuters I/B/E/S.

-But the company forecast profit for the full fiscal year of $3.45 to $3.75 per share, better than analysts' forecast of $3.46.
+The company forecast profit for the full fiscal year of $3.45 to $3.75 per share, compared with analysts' forecast of $3.46.

-(Reporting by Helen Chernikoff; editing by John Wallace, Dave Zimmerman)
+(Reporting by Helen Chernikoff; editing by John Wallace)